lawrence-carbon/cli-nlp/PUBLISHING.md

 # Publishing Guide

-This document explains how to publish `lzy-cli` to PyPI.
+This document explains how to publish `query-to-command` to PyPI.

 ## Prerequisites